Sizewell C nuclear power station: Construction

 The Sizewell C project is expected to take between nine and twelve years to construct and commission.
-EDF expects significant time and cost savings compared to the near-identical sister plant, Hinkley Point C. The projected construction cost of £20 billion for Sizewell C when the application for a nuclear site licence was submitted in 2020 is 25% higher than the £16 billion that were projected for Hinkley Point C at a similar stage of the planning process in 2012, raising doubts about EDF's claim.
+EDF expects significant time and cost savings compared to the near-identical sister plant, Hinkley Point C. The projected construction cost of £20 billion (including "expected inflation and contingencies") for Sizewell C in the 2020 development consent submission is 25% higher than the £16 billion (2012 prices) projected for Hinkley Point C during the planning process.
+Note that the £20 billion figure was calculated by inflation adjusting 80% of the cost estimate of Hinkley Point C at that time.